-Our Small Project Grants support projects that widen access to folk singing in England.
+Our Small Project Grants supported projects that widened access to folk singing in England.
 Communities across England have richly varied folk singing scenes and different access challenges.
 That means there’s no one size fits all solution to supporting and developing access to folk singing.

-By inviting organisers to start new folk singing groups or develop access to existing ones, our goal is to support the people who know their locality the best to test out new ideas and approaches to making singing more accessible in their locality.
+By inviting organisers to start new folk singing groups or develop access to existing ones, our goal was to support the people who know their locality the best to test out new ideas and approaches to making singing more accessible.

-Watch Fay and Rebecca discuss Access Folk’s Small Grants and why it’s important for our partners to work with our partners to find solutions.
+Watch Fay and Rebecca discuss Access Folk’s Small Grants and why it’s important to work with our partners to find solutions.

-Anna Anise (CHORUS Songwriting, Devon) will run a series of 6 songshare events – unplugged, open-mic style folk singalongs – for members of the LGBTQIA+ community in Totnes.
+Anna Anise (CHORUS Songwriting, Devon) ran a series of 6 songshare events – unplugged, open-mic style folk singalongs – for members of the LGBTQIA+ community in Totnes.

 http://chorussongwriting.co.uk